digitalinteraction/data-officer/README.md

 `v1.2.3`.

 1. Make sure all code is committed on `main`
+2. Make sure `example/config` is up-to-date
-2. Update the [CHANGELOG.md](/CHANGELOG.md) to describe new features and bug fixes
+3. Update the [CHANGELOG.md](/CHANGELOG.md) to describe new features and bug fixes
-3. Run `./script/version X.Y.Z` with the newly documented version
+4. Run `./script/version X.Y.Z` with the newly documented version
-4. Push to main
+5. Push to main

 ## Deployment